-When we examine Drive 1 alone, though the median data are suggestive of present bias and the aggregate estimate of β is less than one, we cannot reject $\beta = 1$ in any specification.
-Importantly, the variation identifying present bias from Drive 1 alone is exclusively between subjects.
+As shown above, in Drive 1, relying on between subjects tests, we cannot reject $\beta = 1$ in any specification.
 Given the wide heterogeneity in observed patience regardless of decision timing, one may fail to statistically identify present bias even if it exists on average.
 Indeed, most studies of present bias and dynamic inconsistency are conducted as within-subject exercises, potentially because of such wide heterogeneity.

-Fortunately, our failed Drive 0 and the corresponding re-randomization in Drive 1 allows us to identify present bias within-subject for vaccinators who changed from Advance to Immediate choice across drives.
+Fortunately, our failed Drive 0 and the corresponding re-randomization in Drive 1 allows us to identify present bias within-subject for vaccinators who changed from Advance to Immediate choice (or vice versa) across drives.
 We re-conduct the analysis of Table 3, focusing on a panel of 126 vaccinators who changed between Advance and Immediate choice across Drives.
 Using such within-subject variation, we reject the null hypothesis of no present bias at the 5% level.
 Moreover, the effect is robust to just examining those who transitioned from Advance to Immediate, or just those who transitioned from Immediate to Advance.
 See Appendix Table A.2 for details.
 One critique of our between-subject design is that all subjects in Immediate choice made their decisions on the same day.
 Some idiosyncratic shock on Day 1 of Drive 1 could lead to present bias.
-These findings indicate that if something specific is occurring on Day 1 of Drive 1, a similar shock must occur several weeks previously on Day 1 of Drive 0.33
+These findings indicate that if something specific is occurring on Day 1 of Drive 1, a similar shock must occur several weeks previously on Day 1 of Drive 0.

-The 126 vaccinators that change between Advance and Immediate choice also provide an opportunity to investigate present bias at the individual level.
+These 126 vaccinators also provide an opportunity to investigate present bias at the individual level.
 Following equation (3), we calculate a discount factor for each condition the vaccinator faces.
-The parameter δ is identified as the discount factor from Advance choice while β is identified as the discount factor from Immediate choice divided by that of Advance choice.
-Interestingly, as in as in our analysis of discount factors, we find δ is centered around 1 with a median value of 1.04, and that β is skewed below 1 with a median value of 0.95.
-Sixty-nine (54.8%) of 126 vaccinators have $\beta < 1$, 6 (4.8%) have $\beta = 1$, and 51 (40.5%) have $\beta > 1$.
-A sign test for the null hypothesis that the median β is equal to 1 yields a p-value of 0.12 (two-sided test).34 Together, these results show that general patterns of present bias are observed at the aggregate and individual level when investigating only within-subject variation in a sub-sample of 126 vaccinators who change from Advance to Immediate choice across conditions.
+The parameter $\delta$ is identified as the discount factor from Advance choice while $\beta$ is identified as the discount factor from Immediate choice divided by that of Advance choice.
+Interestingly, as in as in our analysis of discount factors, we find $\delta$ is centered around 1 with a median value of 1.04, and that $\beta$ is skewed below 1 with a median value of 0.95.
+Sixty-nine (54.8%) of 126 vaccinators have $\beta < 1$ , 6 (4.8%) have $\beta = 1$ , and 51 (40.5%) have $\beta > 1$ .
+A sign test for the null hypothesis that the median $\beta$ is equal to 1 yields a p-value of 0.12 (two-sided test).
+Together, these results show that general patterns of present bias are observed at the aggregate and individual level when investigating only within-subject variation in a sub-sample of 126 vaccinators who change between Advance to Immediate choice across conditions.
 See Figure A.8 for graphical detail.